shirleytruffierblanc/PhoneNumberFilter_Program/README.md

 ## Running the program
 ### How you can allow the execution of the program

-At the beggining you had to verify if you are in the right folder before executing the following command.
+At the begining you had to verify if you are in the right folder before executing the following command.

 ```
 pwd